Friday, December 6 | 66°F H: 82°F / L: 64°F

-Downtown Orlando is the heart of Central Florida’s diverse and growing economy.
-It is the hub for finance, government and commerce.
+Downtown Orlando is the heart of Central Florida’s diverse emerging economy.
+It is the hub for finance, government, and commerce.
 Under the leadership of Mayor Dyer, the City serves these industries by creating a business and quality of life environment that supports the various industries in the Downtown core and the entire region.
 Downtown Orlando will continue to create, retain, and attract high-wage and high-value jobs that grow the economy.

 CORPORATE AND DIVISION HEADQUARTERS

 Downtown Orlando is the ideal location for corporate and division headquarters.
-More than 65,000 professionals energize Downtown Orlando on a daily basis.
-Downtown Orlando also boasts 13 million square feet of office space in the urban core.
+More than 74,000 professionals boost Downtown Orlando on a daily basis.
+Downtown Orlando also boasts 11 million square feet of office space in the urban core.
 It is the dominant Class A office supply in the Central Florida region.
 The cluster of professional services, large labor force, and proximity to government services are key contributors to the presence of major corporations in the community.
 Major City Of Orlando employers include the following:

 Through substantial economic development efforts, under the vision of Mayor Dyer, Downtown Orlando’s reputation as a strong commercial center will be expanded and solidified.